-This report corresponds to the period December 2017.
+This report corresponds to the period from May, 2018.

 The following table describes the major categories that GLESEC has identified to report on the state-of-security of its member-clients.
 The categories in the table below are based on risk-management methodology.
 This is a principal foundational aspect of GLESEC.